 From Foster Care To Freshman Year

 By the time she aged out of foster care, Jasmine Uqdah had spent nearly half her life in the system.
-On a summer day in 2008, Uqdah grabbed her duffel bag and two small garbage bags, and she stuffed everything she owned inside.
+On a summer day in 2008, she grabbed her duffle bag and two small garbage bags, and stuffed everything she owned inside.

-It wasn't much — just some clothes and a few stuffed animals.
+It wasn't much — some clothes, a few stuffed animals.
 She said her goodbyes to her foster family in Detroit and moved out.
 She was 18 years old.

 "It was pretty scary, to be honest," she says.
 "Every 18- and 19-year-old thinks they're ready, but you're not.
 You're not ready for shutoff notices.
 You're not ready for eviction notices.
 You're not ready for car repossessions."

 Uqdah was one of the more than 20,000 young people who age out of foster care in the U.S. every year.
 For most, the outcomes aren't great.
 They're heading out into the world with next to nothing — no family, no money, no support.

 Roughly half drop out of high school and few of those who make it to college graduate.
 One study, by researchers at the University of Chicago, found that only 2.5 percent of former foster children in the Midwest had graduated from college by age 26.

 Some states like Michigan are trying to bring that success rate way up, finding the money and other support needed to give young people like Jasmine Uqdah a fair shot at success.

 Uqdah's dad died when she was 4, so growing up in metro Detroit it was pretty much just her and her mom.
 She doesn't like to talk much about her past except to say that life with her mom wasn't great, and she was eventually removed and placed in foster care.